-What Determines the Relation between Output Gap and Inflation? - An International Comparison of Inflation Expectations and Staggered Wage Adjustment -
+What Determines the Relation between the Output Gap and Inflation?
+An International Comparison of Inflation Expectations and Staggered Wage Adjustment

-Masahiro HIGO

-Sachiko Kuroda NAKADA
+Masahiro Higo and Sachiko Kuroda Nakada

-Abstract

-This paper undertakes a cross-country study on the price-output gap relationship for selected industrial countries (Japan, the U.S., Germany, the U.K. and Canada).
-The estimation results show that the price-output gap relationship in these countries can be classified into two categories: (1) a Phillips Curve-type (in which the output gap fluctuation affects the inflation rate); and (2) a NAIRU type (in which fluctuations in the output gap affect changes in the inflation rate).
+This paper undertakes a cross-country study on the price-output gap relationship for selected industrialized countries (Japan, the U.S., Germany, the U.K., and Canada).
+The estimation results show that the price-output gap relationship in these countries can be classified into two categories: (1) a Phillips Curve type (in which the output gap fluctuation affects the inflation rate); and (2) a NAIRU type (in which fluctuations in the output gap affect changes in the inflation rate).
 In addition, such classifications may vary according to the sample period chosen.
 During the first half of the observation period (1978-1986), NAIRU-type relations existed in all countries except Japan.
-During the second half (1987-1997), NAIRU-type relations were observed in the U.S., the U.K. and Canada, while Phillips-type relations were indicated in Japan and Germany.
+During the second half (1987-1997), NAIRU-type relations were observed in the U.S., the U.K., and Canada, while Phillips Curve-type relations were indicated in Japan and Germany.
 These results lead to the presumption that the price-output gap relationship is influenced by the recent inflation record, which is one of the most important factors that determine the formation mechanism of inflation expectations and the speed of price adjustment.

-Key words: Phillips Curve, NAIRU, Expected Inflation Rate, Price Adjustment, Output Gap, Inflation, Monetary Policy
+Key words: Phillips Curve; NAIRU; Expected inflation rate; Price adjustment; Output gap; Inflation; Monetary policy